-THE Famous Door, swing sanctum on New York's jazz-ladened Fifty-second Street, was host one chilly night early this year to a cluster of attentive men, seated at tables hard by the tightly-packed bandstand.
-As the band finished each number, the men applauded vigorously.
+THE Famous Door, swing sanctum on New York's jazz-ladened Fifty-second Street, was host one chilly night early this year to a cluster of atten-tive men, seated at tables hard by the tightly-packed bandstand.
+As the band finished each number, the men band finished each number, the men applauded vigorously.

-applauded vigorously.
-The slightly-built, determined young leader bowed pleasantly to the im-portant guests, then turned slowly toward his musicians.
+The slightly-built, determined young leader bowed pleasantly to the important guests, then turned slowly toward his musicians.
 Fifteen pairs of anxious eyes looked up at him.
 Woody nodded his head.
-The men knew what that meant: Woody Her-man's band had finally arrived.
+The men knew what that meant: Woody Herman's hand had finally arrived. man's band had finally arrived.

 Those three struggling years of building a band that would sound dif-ferently from the rest were over.
-So were the cheap dates in whistle-stop were the cheap dates in whistle-stop towns, "show-me" booking agents who wanted another band just like Benny Goodman's, and a sagging bank will follow.
-"Somehow I knew it would turn out this way," said Woody, "because sooner or later the blues would be re-born and I wanted to be the proud papa waiting outside the delivery room."
+So were the cheap dates in whistle-stop towns, "show-me" booking agents who wanted another band just like Benny Goodman's, and a sagging bank

 Benny Goodman's, and a sagging bank balance that refused to go higher.

 Things did happen.
-His new Dec-ca record "Blues on Parade" caught on.
+His new Decca record "Blues on Parade" caught on.
 Chicago's Hotel Sherman booked the band.
-By the time you read this Woody should be reaching you via NBC and Mutual from Jersey's Mea-dowbrook Club.
+By the time you read this Woody should be reaching you via NBC and Mutual from Jersey's Meadowbrook Club.
 A flock of choice one-night and theater engagements will follow.